FINANCIALS

 DO I NEED TO SPEAK SPANISH FLUENTLY?

-No. All of our guides are fluent in both English and Spanish.
-And it is a great immersive way to practice your Spanish or hone your skillset.
+No. Our guides are fluent in English and Spanish.
+Trips are a great, immersive way to practice your Spanish!

 WHAT DOCUMENTS OR PAPERWORK ARE REQUIRED TO TRAVEL TO NICARAGUA?